nekitivlev/CompoundExpressions/CompoundExpressionsProposalFull.md

 In C++, variable scope is defined as follows:

+- **name spaces:** Variables declared within a class are accesible within that namespace.
 - **Local scope:** Variables declared inside functions or code blocks.
 - **Global scope:** Variables declared outside all functions.
 - **Class scope:** Variables declared within a class are accessible within that class.